martinsumner/riak_kv/docs/InstallAndStartGuide.md

 Default changes made via riak.conf need to be set consistently across a cluster.
 No bucket properties are gossipped between clusters, so properties are cluster-specific.
 In general any cluster setting related to vector clocks MUST be configured consistently across replicating clusters e.g. `dvv_enabled`, `old_vclock`, `young_vclock`, `big_vclock` and `small_vclock`.
 Other properties can be different between clusters.

-Some changes can be applied using GET/PUT specific parameters, which will override the default bucket property i.e. a bucket could be configured to use `{sync_on_write, one}` but a specific PUT can override this by setting `{sync_on_write, all}`.
-Although the use of GET/PUT specific parameters is supported, it is is not recommended.
+Some changes can be applied using GET/PUT specific parameters, which will override the default bucket property i.e. a bucket could be configured to use `{sync_on_write, one}`, but a specific PUT can override this by setting `{sync_on_write, all}`.
+Although the use of GET/PUT specific parameters is supported, it is not recommended.
 Operation-specific parameters that override defaults are not logged, and can considerably increase the operator challenges when troubleshooting intermittent problems.

 #### Property - dvv_enabled